 I was recently re-watching Adam Koebel’s first look, of Drifter (you can view it here).
 As a designer, I find it really interesting to see what specific elements other designers will pick up on.
-In the case of Adam I was especially curious about how he would view the Thresholds of Drifter, it’s an interesting intrepretation of PtBA success thresholds adapted to fit a d20.
+In the case of Adam I was especially curious about how he would view the Thresholds of Drifter, it’s an interesting interpretation of PtBA success thresholds adapted to fit a d20.

 Characters have a linear progression path.
 Composed of alternating Major Advancements ( one diamond) followed by 4 Minor Advancements (a diamond of 4), with the cycle repeating 4 times.
-Minor Advancements allowed you to choose between increasing your health, energy, new talent, or reducing your dicipline thresholds.
+Minor Advancements allowed you to choose between increasing your health, energy, new talent, or reducing your discipline thresholds.
 Whereas, Major advancements were then intended to provide the player with more advanced choices, a sub-class/specialization/prestige class so to speak.
-These would give you access new features, and provide you with talents that you could select from that would be unique to that path.
+These would give you access to new features, and provide you with talents that you could select from that would be unique to that path.